 Diet :

-The arctic hares are herbivores and their favorite food is grass but they feed on willows and flowers too.
+Arctic hares are herbivores that primarily eat grass but also consume willows and flowers.
 Though food availability is limited in the arctic region the arctic hares eat the mosses, lichens and wooden plants, which they find by digging through the snow.
 During other seasons, buds, leaves, roots and berries form their staple diet.

 The strong senses of smell they have make them dig for their food in the snow.
 The paws are used to pick food and sometimes they use their mouth alone to eat the food.